 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-Reasons to prefer the Canon EOS M5:
+Arguments in favor of the Canon EOS M5:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

 - More framing info: Has an electronic viewfinder that displays shooting data.